abdulraheem-tech/VSD-MJCET-Week10/README.md

-# Caravel Functional-vs-GLS Verification Task
+# I. Caravel Functional-vs-GLS Verification Task

 # Objective:
 Verify that Caravel’s RTL simulation and Gate-Level Simulation (GLS) produce identical functional results for the hkspi test and subsequently for all other DV tests inside efabless/caravel/verilog/dv.